JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 |RMSE|0.026519227318993185|0.019782170402918516|
 |Spearman|0.7208934552099153|0.8191585132042268|

-The same pattern also exhibits when the test data is used instead, meaning that it does not overfit to the training set.
+The same pattern also exhibits when the test data is used instead, meaning that it does not overfit to the training set and generalized enough.
 Therefore, it is suffice to say that our model is neither underfitting nor overfitting.

 ## Conclusion
 To conclude, we have made a predictive model using an LSTM neural network.
 We included hour and lag features, and also carefully scale and split the data.
 In the end, our model was able to predict both the train and test data better than our baseline which is moving average of previous values.
 We believe that this model can be further optimized and tested to help solve one of the real world issues, which is traffic management.